tgckpg/BotanJS-vim/README.md

 ### How can I contribute?
 First, you need to understand the framework behind it.
 Then file a merge request.
 Sounds easy right?... prepare to DIEEE!

+### You made this?
+I made this.
+Licensed under GNU Pubic License